dglickmanai/pruning/wip.md

 ## 19.11
 I started using 4 gpus instead, it worked quit easily by just using the max_memory argument when loading a torch model

+only scalers are being effected.. there are 61k params being trained. are they masks(binary) or scalers?

+I can use larger batch sizes or less gpu when doing peft

+theory:
+masks are initialized as ones. after 1 epoch, only about 18 out of 4k are not 1(is some randomly selected layer). low numbers are consistent across layers, but numbers are not the same in all layers.. this means most neurons are not being updated even..
+**possible not being fired even**